 Ban black plastic!

-Black plastic is used to offer better aesthetics or to protect food allegedly from UV rays (it is made from cheaper materials and might be competitive for the end product for manufacturers).
+Black plastic is used to offer better aesthetics or to protect food, allegedly from UV rays (it is made from cheaper materials and might be competitive for the end product for manufacturers).

-Producers of plastic should rethink or forced by the State to produce white plastic only.
+Producers of plastic should rethink or be forced by the State to produce white plastic only.
 The change will allow the plastic parts to be put straight into household recycling.

 All this plastic ends finally to the landfill and our oceans whilst an estimated 100 million aquatic animals die every year